This content has moved to https://go.treasuredata.com/tddocs_reference

-When querying via Presto, you must set a Schema for the table(s); the
+When querying using Presto, you must set a schema for the tables.
+The

 v syntax doesn’t work.

-Presto does not currently support cost-based JOIN optimizations, meaning JOINs are not automatically reordered based on table size.
-Please make sure that smaller tables are on the right hand size of JOIN, and they must fit in memory.
-Otherwise out of memory exceptions will cause the query to fail.
+Presto does not support cost-based JOIN optimizations.
+This means that JOINs are not automatically reordered based on table size.
+Make sure that smaller tables are on the right hand size of JOIN, and they must fit in memory.
+Otherwise out of memory exceptions cause the queries to fail.